mit6148-2015/stringcheese/README.md

-# stringcheese
+# Team: String cheese
-a project on displaying trending instagram hashtags
+A project that finds the top trending hashtags on twitter and displays the instagram photos that correspond, by country.

 ##Current Functons:
-1. Display map with top hashtags when hovering (in order for the hashtags to work, you need to refresh the page -- need to fix this)
+1. When hovering over the map, the top hashtag trending in the country displays.
-2. When clicking on a country on the map or searching for a country it goes to a page that displays that countries photos from instagram that are tagged with the top hashtag.
-The country displays correctly but the hashtag is currently hardcoded so we need to fix this by getting the correct hashtag from the database.
+2. When clicking on a country on the map or searching for a country it goes to a page that displays the photos from instagram corresponding to that hashtag.
-3. Login works.
+3. Login

-###Future Functions:
-1. Update the users database so that it contains the countries they have added to their selected countries (and make the Selected Page).
-2. Make it pretty.
-3. Do the local page - get the location of the user and display the photos with the top hashtag from their area.
+4. Users can save countries to their account so that they can view all the pictures from those countries under their "saved" page
-4. Have the world page display all of the top hashtag photos from all around the world.
+5. The world page displays all of the top hashtag photos from all around the world.

+###References
+We built our application on Meteor (https://www.meteor.com/) and used the Meteor Tutorial (https://www.meteor.com/install) and the Meteor documentation (http://docs.meteor.com/#/full/) for help.

+We used Bootstrap for formatting (http://getbootstrap.com/).

+The Map: We used the google geocharts API and code snippets from https://developers.google.com/chart/interactive/docs/gallery/geochart

+Login: To make the login we followed and used code snippets from this tutorial: https://waaave.com/tutorial/meteor/design-a-complete-authentication-system-with-meteor/

+Twitter: We used the Twitter APIs to get the top hashtags from around the country and we used Twit by ttezel found at https://atmospherejs.com/mrt/twit to interact with the Twitter API.

+Router: We used Iron.Router to create our routes: http://eventedmind.github.io/iron-router/

+Instagram: To get the pictures from instagram (http://instagram.com/developer/api-console/) we used instageed.js found at http://instafeedjs.com/ and used code from http://stackoverflow.com/questions/22901985/how-to-obtain-instagram-pictures-from-a-place-consuming-instagram-api for help.